 - Stir together the rub mixture spices in a medium bowl.

-- Rinse and pat dry the pork roast with paper towels, then rub the spice mixture all over the roast.
+- Rinse and pat dry the roast with paper towels, then rub the spice mixture all over the roast.

 - Slice the onion into rings and peel the garlic, then place them at the bottom of the crock pot.
 Add two bay leaves and dump any remaining spices from the rub mixture into the crock pot.
 Pour in the liquids and place the roast fat side up.